MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/reference/GetRegisterValue.md

 ---
 title: The GetRegisterValue function
-description: Queries for a specific register value for a given VP in a VmSavedStateDump.
-Callers must specify architecture and register ID in parameter Register, and this function returns the register value through it. ms.date: 04/19/2022
+description: Queries for a specific register value for a given VP in a VmSavedStateDump. ms.date: 04/19/2022
+author: mattbriggs
+ms.author: mabrigg
 ---

 # GetRegisterValue function